samisalkosuo/udpipe-rest-server-docker/README.md

 ## Usage

-To use UDPipe REST server, you need to:
+To use UDPipe REST server Docker image, you need to:

 - Find a language model.
   - Train it or get if from somewhere.